lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 ### [Datasets for CovsirPhy](https://github.com/lisphilar/covid19-sir/tree/master/data)
 Lisphilar (2020), GitHub repository, COVID-19 dataset in Japan.

-- The number of cases in Japan
+- The number of cases in Japan (total/prefectures)
+- Metadata

 ## 2. How to request new data loader
 If you want to use a new dataset for your analysis, please kindly inform us via [GitHub Issues: Request new method of DataLoader class](https://github.com/lisphilar/covid19-sir/issues/new/?template=request-new-method-of-dataloader-class.md).
 Please read [Guideline of contribution](https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html) in advance.